Fujio-Turner/json-serialize-merger/README.md

 + **Highest Revision Wins**
 Everytime a document is update a counter ,hidden or not hidden in the document, increases.
 The Document with the highest counter value wins.
 + **Newest Timestamp Wins**
 There is hidden or not hidden value in the document that has a timestamp.
-So hhe document with the newest one wins.
+So the document with the newest one wins.
 + **Vector Clocks**
 Click to read more:
 [Vector clocks algorithm is based on vector of tuples ...](https://www.waitingforcode.com/big-data-algorithms/conflict-resolution-distributed-applications-vector-clocks/read)